Moondog (1969 album): Legacy

 "Stamping Ground" was used as theme music for the Holland Pop Festival, held in Rotterdam in June 1970.
 The festival, which drew around 150,000 people, is the subject of the 1971 documentary film Stamping Ground directed by George Sluizer and Hansjürgen Pohland.
 The film The Big Lebowski (1996) features "Stamping Ground" on its soundtrack, where it functions as a contrast to the musical taste of the film's protagonist.
 The British DJ Mr. Scruff used the recording of "Bird's Lament" as the uncredited basis for his track "Get a Move On!"
 (1999), which has been used in car commercials.
+"Theme" was featured in the 2026 film Send Help.

 Track listing

 All tracks are written by Louis Hardin, also known as Moondog.